sashastadler/crunge-notes/Notes/Locations/King's Call.md

 ##### The Duck's Back

 A fancy restaurant in the Upper Crust.
 Has live entertainment.
 Past performers include [Quentin Thexius](../Characters/PCs/Quentin%20Thexius.md) and [Sextus Sergius](../Characters/NPCs/Sextus%20Sergius.md).
 50G cover charge.
+[Carter](../Characters/NPCs/Carter.md) works there as a waiter.

 ##### The Witch Hunter's Guild